dkonis/THMBot/README.md

 [![Python 3.10.4](https://img.shields.io/badge/python-3.10.4-yellow.svg)](https://www.python.org/)

-THMBot is a Selenium powered Python tool, that automates the process of checking in everyday in TryHackMe.
+THMBot is a Selenium powered Python tool,<br />
+that automates the process of checking in everyday in TryHackMe.

 ## Features

 - ReCapcha bypass.
-- Setup Script that creates a scheduled task and an account configuration.<br />
+- Setup Script that creates a scheduled task and an account configuration.
 - Support for Windows (support for Linux coming soon).